ebajcar/web10199_worksheets/syst10199/noteworthy/convert_int_to_ext.md

   * **update** relevant comments in the HTML file

-## Converting internal Jaascript to external
+## Converting internal Javascript to external

 #### 1. cut and paste JS code